Nastapoka River

-The Nastapoka River is a tributary of East coast of Hudson Bay, flowing in the administrative region of Nord-du-Québec, in Quebec, Canada.
+The Nastapoka River is a tributary of Eastern shore of Hudson Bay, flowing in the administrative region of Nord-du-Québec, in Quebec, Canada.
 This river is one of the most important rivers of Nord-du-Québec, the 39th of Quebec because its watershed of 13400 km2.

 Geography

 The Nastapoka River flows into the Nastapoka Channel, on the eastern slope of Hudson Bay, almost at the center of the Nastapoka Islands archipelago, after a run of some 400 km, at 40 km north of the Inuit village of Umiujaq, Quebec and the immense Richmond Gulf.

 This watercourse dotted with falls and rapids has its source in the Lacs des Loups Marins (English: Lake of Sea Wolves) (length: 84 km; width: 12 km; altitude: 373 m; area: 484 km2), one of the few freshwater bodies in the world where seals can be seen.

 The Nastapoka River Basin was originally part of the project to create the Lac-Guillaume-Delisle and Lac-à-l'Eau-claire National Park.
 In its most recent version, the Nastapoka Basin was removed for reasons of potential hydroelectric development.